-CaringKind can work with organizations, on-site or on-line, to maximize staff learning and cultivate best practices in dementia care.
-We offer individualized educational programs to staff of: home care providers, adult day care programs, nursing homes, assisted living residences, social service agencies, pastoral ministries, and others.
-For more information or to request a quote, visit www.caringkindnyc.org/ConciergeServices
+CaringKind works with organizations, on-site or on-line, to maximize staff learning and cultivate best practices in dementia care.
+Our experienced staff offers educational programs to sensitize professionals and paraprofessionals to the special needs of people living with dementia and their families.
+We offer individualized educational programs to staff of home care providers, adult day care programs, nursing homes, assisted living residences, social service agencies, pastoral ministries, and others.

+www.caringkindnyc.org/WorkforceDevelopment